ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-ShuttleRun.md

 Shiny hunt by repeatedly running back and forth or running with fast travel.

-Currently the program mainly hunts pokemon in the Lumiose Sewers.
+Currently the program mainly hunts Pokémon in the Lumiose Sewers.
 We may extend it for hunting in the Lumiose City as well.

 ## Supported Hunting Route

 1. Sewers: Klefki
 2. Sewers: Klefki + Inkay + Goomy
 3. Sewers: Litwick
-4. Sewers: Skrelp
+4. Sewers: Litwick + Skrelp
+5. Sewers: Skrelp
-5. Sewers: Skrelp + Inkay
+6. Sewers: Skrelp + Inkay
-6. Sewers: Skrelp + Ariados
+7. Sewers: Skrelp + Ariados

 More routes and even customised routes are in planning.